znamlab/flexiznam/docs/source/quickstart.rst

   )

-This method will automatically set the flexilims name and path attribute of the new datasets, based on the path attribute of the parent passed by `origin_id` and return an instance of :py:class:`flexiznam.schema.datasets.Dataset`.
+This method will automatically set the flexilims name and path attribute of the new dataset, based on the path attribute of the parent passed by `origin_id` and return an instance of :py:class:`flexiznam.schema.datasets.Dataset`.
 It will also automatically handle conflicts, providing options to `append`, `overwrite`, `abort` or `skip` if a dataset of a given type is already associated with parent